colinmansfieldyms/yardbuilder/README.md

 ## 📌 Why It Matters

-YardBuilder accelerates **pre-sales** and **onboarding workflows** by giving teams a powerful, no-code tool for building yard layouts in minutes.
+Eagle View Builder accelerates **pre-sales** and **onboarding workflows** by giving teams a powerful, no-code tool for building yard layouts in minutes.
 It:

 - Reduces reliance on Engineering to manually configure layouts from scratch.
 - Enables Sales and PMs to gather more accurate yard data during customer interactions.